aoloe/php-photo-gallery/README.md

 - Create folders with images in there.
 - Use `config-demo.php` as a template for creating your `config.php`.
   Fill the `config.php` file according to the content you are publishing.

+## Todo

+- [ ] Javascript based browsing of the images while the image is maximized.